blockmason/lndr/lndr-cli/README.md

   transactions        List all transactions involving default user in default
                       Lndr UCAC
-  pending             List all pending transactions rejectpending       Start interactive credit rejection procss lend                Submit a unilateral transaction as a creditor borrow              Submit a unilateral transaction as a debtor nick                Set a nickname for default user
+  pending             List all pending transactions rejectpending       Start interactive credit rejection process lend                Submit a unilateral transaction as a creditor borrow              Submit a unilateral transaction as a debtor nick                Set a nickname for default user